Emmanuelraj/spring-security/README.md

-# Spring Security (Authentication & Authorisation from HSQLDB) in Spring Boot App | Tech Primers
+# Spring Security (Authentication & Authorisation from HSQLDB) in Spring Boot App

 # implemented :
         UserDetailService in spring security